hm-lang/core/proposals/README.md

 If the `ok` and `uh` types are distinct, you don't need to wrap a return value in `ok(ValidResult)` and `uh(ErrorResult)`; you can just return `ValidResult` or `ErrorResult`.

+TODO: we might want to figure out how to do nullables as a result type, e.g., `hm[ok: nonNullPart, uh: null]`; then `X?: doSomething()` would correspond to an `hm[ok: x, uh: null]` type (or whatever `uh` that `doSomething` would return). however this conflates two concepts: absence and errors, which i don't think we want to do.

 ## simplicity

 We don't require a different function name for each method to convert a result class